Morpeth Chantry

 Morpeth Chantry is a superb 13th Century Grade I listed building situated adjacent to the site of the ancient bridge across the River Wansbeck at Morpeth, parallel to the 19th century road bridge built by Thomas Telford.

 It originally served both as a chapel dedicated to All Saints and as a toll house for the river crossing.
 The duties of the appointed chaplain also included those of schoolmaster.
+When Edward I returned from Scotland bearing the Stone of Scone in 1296, he must have passed the newly-built Chantry and crossed its stone bridge over the River Wansbeck before spending the night in the first Morpeth Castle.

 History of the Chantry